Get Your Wish: Composition

 The song is synth-based.
 Robinson has stated he is a fan of Japanese culture, animation, and video games, and it has inspired his music.
 This is exemplified by the production of the "Shelter" music video which was written by Robinson and animated by A-1 Pictures, a Japanese animation studio.

 Music video

-"Get Your Wish" and its music video were released simultaneously, the video immediately available on Robinson's YouTube channel.
+"Get Your Wish" and its music video were released simultaneously, with the video immediately available on Robinson's YouTube channel.

-In the official music video for "Get Your Wish", Robinson is seen on a platform covered in water.
+In the official music video, Robinson is seen on a platform covered in water.
 He pulls a microphone out of the water and begins to sing.
 The video cuts between Robinson singing and sitting and looking forlorn.
 During the climax, a background behind the platform displays fireworks, intercut with Robinson singing underwater.